omeka/omeka-s-enduser/docs/install.md

 - PHP, minumum version 7.2, with [PDO](http://php.net/manual/en/intro.pdo.php){target=_blank}, [pdo_mysql](http://php.net/manual/en/ref.pdo-mysql.php){target=_blank}, and [xml](http://php.net/manual/en/intro.xml.php){target=_blank} extensions installed
 - Optional, to create thumbnails: ImageMagick version 6.7.5 or greater, the PHP `imagick` extension, or the PHP `gd` extension.

 [GD](https://secure.php.net/manual/en/intro.image.php){target=_blank} is a basic graphic library installed by default with PHP.
 It can create thumbnails for common image formats only (jpeg, gif, png).
 [Imagick and ImageMagick](https://www.imagemagick.org){target=_blank} are the same library and can create thumbnails for more than 200 formats.
-The difference is that the first is integrated in PHP and generally older than the command-line version.
+For more information, see the [Configuration page](configuration.md#thumbnails).

 ## Installation methods